HackYourFuture/databases/lesson2/README.md

 In this class, students will learn how to use more complex SQL queries to retrieve information across tables, and interact with data including write operations.

-Objective: Students should be able to build CRUD functionality using SQL statements, including INSERT INTO, UPDATE, etc.
+Objective: Students should be able to build CRUD functionality using SQL statements, including INSERT INTO, UPDATE and DELETE.

 ## Pre-Class Readings